-Orlando is organized by Aperture Foundation, New York.
-It is accompanied by Issue #235, Summer 2019 of Aperture magazine, guest edited by Swinton, featuring writings from Michael Cunningham, Isaac Julien, Lynne Tillman, and B. Ruby Rich.
+Orlando is guest curated by Tilda Swinton and organized by Aperture, New York.
+It is accompanied by Issue #235, Summer 2019 of Aperture magazine, also guest edited by Swinton, featuring writings from Michael Cunningham, Isaac Julien, Lynne Tillman, and B. Ruby Rich.
 Copies are available at MFA throughout the exhibition.

 ABOUT THE CURATOR